 Shun Kiang, Ph.D., is an assistant professor of English at UCO.
 Prior to joining UCO in 2018, Kiang was on the faculty at Case Western Reserve University, Stetson University and Bunker Hill Community College.

-Kiang's research and teaching include Victorian and Edwardian literature, 20th- and 21st-century British literature, and contemporary Anglophone fiction, with emphases on the novel form, postcolonial thought, and eco-criticism.
+Kiang's research and teaching include Victorian and Edwardian literature, 20th- and 21st-century English literature, and contemporary Anglophone fiction, with emphases on the novel form, postcolonial thought, and eco-criticism.

 Kiang's articles on friendship in Edwardian and 20th-century English fiction appeared in ARIEL: A Review of International English Literature and Creatural Fictions: Animal-Human Relations in Twentieth- and Twenty-First-Century Literature (ed.
 David Herman) in 2016; his article on Shih-Shu Ching’s novel City of the Queen: A Novel of Colonial Hong Kong was published in The Global South in 2018.
 In 2019, his essay on H. G. Wells’s The Island of Doctor Moreau appeared in the edited collection Victorian Environmental Nightmares (eds.
 Mazzeno and Morrison).
-Currently, he is at work on the Fall 2021 special issue of The Global South (topic: contextualizing the Anglophone novel), and an article on the Windrush generation in Sam Selvon's novels.
+Currently, he is at work on the Fall 2021 special issue of The Global South Journal (topic: contextualizing the Anglophone novel), as well as an article on the Windrush generation and global modernism in Sam Selvon's novel The Lonely Londoners.

 His favorite author is E. M. Forster.